robotics-tudm-unn/FABRIK-IK-solver/README.md

 FABRIK-IK-solver
 ================

-Experiments with fast IK solver.
+Experiments with the fast IK solver.